 Commercial antivirus software were wildly popular a few years ago and many companies still swear by them to protect their online IT infrastructure and computer networks.
 However, do their claims to protect computers from malicious attacks still hold up to modern IT security standards?
 The answer is a clear no. Antivirus alone is not enough to protect business data.

-So the more important question is, by what margin do current antivirus software lack behind modern computer security standards, and what can small-medium businesses do to protect themselves from growing cyberattacks.
+So the more important question is, by what margin do current antivirus software lack behind modern computer security standards, and what can a small business do to protect themselves from growing cyberattacks.
 Let’s find out.

 For instance, many new antiviruses come with features like “real-time security” and “real-time scanning” that enable the software to instantly detect malicious files whenever they are accessed, without having to wait for a scheduled or manually triggered system scan.
 Although this is a significant improvement over traditional antivirus, there are still some glaring issues.

 Fileless attacks are malware attacks that do not use regular files that can be detected by traditional commercial antivirus software.

 These attacks are becoming extremely prevalent and making antivirus software less effective.

 In fact, in 2017 77% of successful malware attacks were fileless.

 They have since been growing very quickly with 2020 seeing 888% more fileless malware than in 2019.